Gut microbiota: Intestines

 Research suggests that the relationship between gut flora and humans is not merely commensal (a non-harmful coexistence), but rather is a mutualistic, symbiotic relationship.
 Though people can survive with no gut flora, the microorganisms perform a host of useful functions, such as fermenting unused energy substrates, training the immune system via end products of metabolism like propionate and acetate, preventing growth of harmful species, regulating the development of the gut, producing vitamins for the host (such as biotin and vitamin K), and producing hormones to direct the host to store fats.
 Extensive modification and imbalances of the gut microbiota and its microbiome or gene collection are associated with obesity.
 However, in certain conditions, some species are thought to be capable of causing disease by causing infection or increasing cancer risk for the host.

-Mycobiome
+Fungi

-Fungi and protists also make up a part of the gut flora, but less is known about their activities.
+Fungi also make up a part of the gut flora, but less is known about their activities.

-Virome

-The human virome is mostly bacteriophages.
+Due to the prevalence of fungi in the natural environment, determining which genera and species are permanent members of the gut mycobiome is difficult.
+Research is underway as to whether Penicillium is a permanent or transient member of the gut flora, obtained from dietary sources such as cheese, though several species in the genus are known to survive at temperatures around 37 °C, about the same as the core body temperature.
+Saccharomyces cerevisiae, brewer's yeast, is known to reach the intestines after being ingested and can be responsible for the condition auto-brewery syndrome in cases where it is overabundant, while Candida albicans is likely a permanent member, and is believed to be acquired at birth through vertical transmission.

+Viruses

+The human virome includes all viruses associated with the human body, ranging from viruses that infect native cells to bacteriophages that infect bacteria in the microbiome.
+Among these, bacteriophages are by far the most numerous.

 Variation

 Age

-It has been demonstrated that there are common patterns of microbiome composition evolution during life.
+There are common patterns of microbiome composition evolution during life.
 In general, the diversity of microbiota composition of fecal samples is significantly higher in adults than in children, although interpersonal differences are higher in children than in adults.
-Much of the maturation of microbiota into an adult-like configuration happens during the three first years of life.
+Much of the maturation of microbiota into an adult-like configuration happens during the first three years of life.

 As the microbiome composition changes, so does the composition of bacterial proteins produced in the gut.
 In adult microbiomes, a high prevalence of enzymes involved in fermentation, methanogenesis and the metabolism of arginine, glutamate, aspartate and lysine have been found.
 In contrast, in infant microbiomes the dominant enzymes are involved in cysteine metabolism and fermentation pathways.